 Then long story short is yes, you need a reliability strategy.

-I know.
 It depends.
 It always does.

 Where I find this especially relevant:

-If you're working with:
+If you work with:

 -